Admitted Claimant Frequently Asked Questions

 How do I purchase medical equipment for a claimant?

-In order for the Program to pay for the equipment, the Program must be contacted prior to any purchase.
+For the Program to pay for the equipment, the Program must be contacted before any purchase.
 The claimant’s health insurance must first be utilized for the equipment purchase.
 The Program also must receive a letter of medical necessity or a physician’s order along with what equipment is being recommended.
 Once the required documentation is obtained, the Program will place an order for the equipment and have it shipped to the family.

 Do I have to use providers in my health insurer’s network?